W. Hugh Woodin

 William Hugh Woodin (born April 23, 1955) is an American mathematician at Harvard University specializing in set theory.
 He has made many notable contributions to the theory of inner models and determinacy.
 A type of large cardinals, the Woodin cardinals, bears his name.
 In 2023, he was elected to the National Academy of Sciences.

 Biography

+William Hugh Woodin was born on April 23, 1955, in Tucson, Arizona to Ann (nee Snow) and William Woodin III, the grandson of United States Secretary of the Treasury William Hartman Woodin.
+Hugh's father was the executive director of the Arizona-Sonora Desert Museum.

-Born in Tucson, Arizona, Woodin earned his Ph.D. from the University of California, Berkeley in 1984 under Robert M. Solovay.
+Woodin earned a BS from the California Institute of Technology in 1977 followed by a Ph.D. from the University of California, Berkeley, in 1984 under Robert M. Solovay.
 His dissertation title was Discontinuous Homomorphisms of C(Ω) and Set Theory.

+In 1985, Woodin joined the Caltech faculty as a full professor and remained there until 1988 when he left for UC Berkeley.

 He served as chair of the Berkeley mathematics department for the 2002–2003 academic year.
 Woodin is a managing editor of the Journal of Mathematical Logic.
+In 2015, Woodin retires from Berkeley and moves to Harvard.

 He was elected a Fellow of the American Academy of Arts and Sciences in 2000.

 He is the great-grandson of William Hartman Woodin, former Secretary of the Treasury.